 Circadian rhythm desynchronization

-The circadian rhythm is the internal clock of our body that regulates sleep and wake cycles over a 24-hour period.
-Exposure to blue light in the evening can desynchronize this rhythm, leading to sleep disorders such as insomnia.
+The circadian rhythm is our body's internal clock that regulates sleep and wake cycles over a 24-hour period.
+Exposure to blue light in the evening can disrupt this rhythm, leading to sleep disorders such as insomnia.

-In addition to blue light, the use of technology itself can harm sleep quality.
+Besides blue light, the use of the technologies themselves can harm sleep quality.

 Excessive cognitive stimulation

-Engaging with stimulating content on social media, video games, or television shows before bed can increase mental excitement, through a good dose of dopamine, making it harder to fall asleep.
+Engaging with stimulating content on social media, video games, or TV shows before bedtime can increase mental arousal through a surge of dopamine, making it harder to fall asleep.
 Using new technologies in the evening can delay bedtime and reduce total sleep duration.

-The blue light emitted by the cell phone screen in clock mode can also harm sleep quality.
+The blue light emitted by the cell phone screen in dial mode can also harm sleep quality.

-Sound or light notifications from devices can interrupt sleep, even unconsciously, thus reducing its quality.
-It is recommended to put devices on silent mode or turn them off at night to avoid these disturbances.
+Sound or light notifications from devices can interrupt sleep, even unconsciously, thereby reducing its quality.
+It is recommended to put devices on silent mode or turn them off during the night to avoid these disturbances.

 Natural supplements to improve sleep